snel-repo/EMUsort/README.md

 - If you accidentally ran `git clone` without `--recurse-submodules`, just delete the entire `EMUsort` folder and rerun the above command

-After cloning is complete, configure a micromamba or conda environment Make sure to navigate into the `EMUsort` folder created
+After cloning is complete, you will need to configure a micromamba or conda environment.

+### Pulling Updates from GitHub

+If your cloned repo ever becomes out of date, you should likely pull updates from the main repo.
+To do so, navigate into the `EMUsort` folder and run:

+    git pull && git submodule update

+After updating, if you encounter any issues with the configuration file afterwards, you may need to reset it to default by running:

+    python emusort.py --folder /path/to/session_folder --reset-config

 ### Python Environment Creation

+Before following the below steps, make sure to navigate into the `EMUsort` folder where you cloned the repo.

 #### Micromamba (Option 1, recommended)